Kira Yoshinaka: Influence

+Novelization

+The story of Kira's assassination was firstly written as Kanadehon Chūshingura (仮名手本忠臣蔵) in 1703, and it has been told in kabuki, bunraku, Rōkyoku, Kōdan or Rakugo.
+In 1927, Jirō Osaragi serialized the story in the Tokyo Nichi Nichi Shimbun under the title of Ako Roshii (赤穂浪士) and the novel was made into a movie by Nikkatsu in 1929.
+The movie was remade at least 3 times in 1933, 1956, and 1961, respectively.
+The story has also been told in other stage plays, novels, television shows and other media as Chūshingura (忠臣蔵) until the 21st century.

 In popular culture

-The ghost of Kira appears in Episode 113 of Lupin III Part 2.
+The ghost of Kira appears in Episode 113 of the TV animation series Lupin III Part 2.
 He meets Lupin in the lobby of a theater where the Chuushingura play is being performed, and employs him to look for a treasure.
 Eventually, it turns out the treasure is Kira's false teeth, which he needed to cross over into the next world.